mdmparis/defense-finder/README.md

 ```

 core-macsyfinder options

-_ -o, --out-dir_ TEXT The target directory where to store the results.Defaults to the current directory.
+- -o, --out-dir\_ TEXT The target directory where to store the results.Defaults to the current directory.
-_ -w, --workers_ INTEGER The workers count.
+- -w, --workers\_ INTEGER The workers count.
 By default all cores will be used (w=0).
-_ --db-type_ TEXT The macsyfinder --db-type option.
-Possible values are ordered_replicon, gembase, unordered, defaults to ordered_replicon.
+- --db-type\_ TEXT The macsyfinder --db-type option.
+Possible values are ordered\*replicon, gembase, unordered, defaults to ordered\*replicon.
 Run macsyfinder --help for more details
+- --preserve-raw Preserve raw MacsyFinder outputs alongside Defense Finder results inside the output directory.

 For questions: you can contact aude.bernheim@inserm.fr